RoanLatham/Helldivers2Randomiser/image-optimiser/README.md

 - **Skip Existing Files**: The script automatically skips processing images that already exist in the output location, making subsequent runs much faster.
 - **Force Overwrite Mode**: Use the `--force` flag to reprocess all images, even if they already exist in the output location.
+- **Single Image Processing**: Process one image at a time using the `--single-image` option, useful for quick tests or processing individual files.

 ## Output

-The optimized images will be saved to `../../src/assets` with the same folder structure as the input, but with `.webp` extensions.
+When processing directories, the optimized images will be saved to `../src/assets` with the same folder structure as the input, but with `.webp` extensions.

+When processing a single image with `--single-image`, the output will be saved in the same directory as the input, with the same name but a `.webp` extension.

 A log file (`image_optimization.log`) will be created in the script directory to track the optimization process.